Encyclopedia of Religion, 2nd ed. (multi-volume)

 Call Number: BT821.3 .O94 2008

 Eschatology is the branch of theology that deals with the final consummation of all things.
 Through centuries of Christian thought-from the early Church fathers through the Middle Ages and the Reformation-eschatological issues were of the utmost importance.
 In other religions, too, similar concerns were central to the shaping of the beliefs, practices, and identities of believers.
-Note: Not in reference.
+Note: This title in circulating collection.

 The Oxford Handbook of Theological Ethics

 A guide to ethics within the Christian theological tradition, from which thought and action can never be neatly separated.
 Four sections explore the sources of Christian moral knowledge (scripture, divine commands, church tradition, reason and natural law, experience); the structure of the Christian life (vocation, virtue, rules, responsibility, death); the spirit of the Christian life (faith, hope, love); and the spheres of the Christian life (government, family, economy, culture, church).
 Note: This title in circulating collection.

 The Book of Symbols: Reflections on Archetypal Images

 Call Number: Hol Ref AZ108 .B66 2010

 Includes almost 800 full-color images along with roughly 350 essays that examine a given symbol's psychic background and how it evokes psychic processes and dynamics.
 Etymological roots, the play of opposites, paradox and shadow, the ways in which diverse cultures have engaged a symbolic image—all these aspects are treated in a variety of cultural contexts.